xavibeltranurbano/QEI-Net/Readme.md

 <p align="center">
   <img src="img/dataset.png" alt="Example of the ASL CBF rating tool." width="800"/>
+<em> Table.1.
+Examples of a distinct case for each rating value.  </em>
   <br>
 </p>

-To ensure consistency in the evaluation process across different raters, specific guidelines were estab- lished and followed (see Figure 5).
+To ensure consistency in the evaluation process across different raters, specific guidelines were established and followed (see Figure 5).
 These guidelines are defined below:

 * **Unacceptable (rating1):** CBF map is severely degraded by artifacts and is uninterpretable.
 * **Poor (rating 2):** CBF map has one or more major artifacts, but can still potentially yield useful information.